adhithyan-h-nair/Gotcha-Fi/README.md

-# ESP32 Captive Portal Attack Demo 🎣
+# Gotcha-Fi: ESP32 Captive Portal Security Prank 🎣

-**This project** is an educational security demonstration project for the ESP32.
+**Gotcha-Fi** is an educational security demonstration project for the ESP32.
 It creates a "Free Wi-Fi" Access Point that mimics a public hotspot login page.
 When users attempt to log in, it captures the dummy credentials, logs them to the Serial Monitor, and then reveals that it was a prank—teaching a valuable lesson about digital security.

 ---